-- Surgery information class (see the schedule in your booklet pocket): - · We go over surgery details, including preparation and recovery. - · We recommend you bring your main support person.
-If you need to bring more than one person, tell us when you sign up. - Pre- and post-op appointments: We'll do a genital and wound exam at every appointment except for the one right before surgery. - Pelvic floor physical therapy: Depending on your comfort level, we'll need you unclothed from the waist down. - Can my caregiver(s) stay overnight in the hospital with me? - · Yes.
-An extra bed can be set up. - · Space may be limited and you may be limited to only one overnight guest.
+- Surgery information class: - We go over surgery details, including preparation and recovery. - We recommend you bring your main support person.
+If you need to bring more than one person, tell us when you sign up. - Pre- and postop appointments: - We'll do a genital and wound exam at every appointment except for the one right before surgery. - Can my caregiver(s) stay overnight in the hospital with me? - Yes.
+An extra bed can be set up. - Space may be limited, so you may not be able to have more than 1-2 people stay.